shkamaru/shkamaru.github.io/README.md

 ### Run in Local System
 Clone the repository in the local system.
-Then in terminal, write `bundle exec jekyll serve`
+Then in terminal, write `bundle exec jekyll serve` Clean the jekyll-cache if appears before a commit through `bundle exec jekyll clean`

 ### Guidelines
 Please follow the guidelines for contribution to keep code clean